-At $780 and with a 20TB capacity, the WD My Book Duo external hard disk drive is the biggest and most cost-effective device of its category
+At $749.99 and with a 20TB (there is also a 24TB and 28TB version) capacity, the WD My Book Duo external hard disk drive is the biggest and most cost-effective device of its category.

 Transferring the content of a 20TB external hard disk drive on a 100Mb dedicated line would take more than 500 hours (or around 20 days), on consumer-grade broadband lines, expect it to last more than one month and that's for the upload only.
 Just remember to keep a copy of your files and to encrypt the hard drive you're sending.

 Although Gmail messages can only have attachments up to 25MB in size, when files are too large Google gives you the option to place them in your Google Drive and send a link to share.
 Gmail users can share files and folders up to 10GB in size.
 Considering that Google's free tier gives you 15GB of storage, you can repeatedly share large files entirely free of charge (assuming you delete, rinse and repeat).